Council priorities 2019-2022

 Multiple perspectives and productive dialogue make for better outcomes.
 Involving our diverse residents and communities in decision-making, alongside subject-matter experts, is important to create a community for everyone.
 Increasingly, the issues we face are part of complex systems that require us to work together with organizations across the community.

 Council wants to have constructive conversations through a variety of channels.
 Information is readily available to enable productive debate, and our work is presented in plain language.
 Meaningful engagement is a foundation to empowering residents to be part of building solutions.

 Most decisions require trade-offs.
-To create a resilient and sustainable community we will seek to balance economic, financial, social and environmental considerations to achieve the short- and long-term goals of the community.
+We will seek to create a resilient and sustainable community by balancing economic, financial, social and environmental considerations to achieve the short- and long-term goals of the community.
 We will focus on concrete actions and increase advocacy with other levels of government and organizations.

 Clear expectations and consistency help businesses make investment decisions.
 This will be important as Kelowna continues to grow.
 Council will set the tone for these conversations through respectful and constructive dialogue.

 Council is united by its pragmatic leadership style and a desire to continuously improve beyond the status quo.
 Decisions grounded in evidence empower Council to be adaptable and open to adjusting the way forward as new information becomes available.